ethyca/fides/docs/fides/docs/installation/pypi.md

 # Installation from PyPI

-The `fides` Python package is [published on PyPI](https://pypi.org/project/fides/) and maintained by the Fides team.
+The Fides Python package is [published on PyPI](https://pypi.org/project/fides/) and maintained by the Fides team.
 To decide if a PyPI installation is right for your use case, see the [installation overview](./overview.md).

 ## System requirements